PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 * **Project requirements**: The first thing you should consider is whether the framework can meet the requirements of your project:

-    **Scalability**: Consider how your project will scale in the future.
+    * **Scalability**: Consider how your project will scale in the future.
 Some factors that you should consider include the number of users, the number of requests per second, concurrent requests, data volume, multi-tenancy, and so on.
 Check how the framework handles increasing traffic and data volume.

-    **Domain fit**: Consider what kind of application you are building.
+    * **Domain fit**: Consider what kind of application you are building.
 Some frameworks are designed for specific domains, such as e-commerce, **Content Management System** (**CMS**), or **Enterprise Resource Planning** (**ERP**).
 These frameworks may provide some domain-specific features that can boost your productivity.

-    **Extensibility**: Evaluate whether the framework can be extended to meet your future requirements and changes.
+    * **Extensibility**: Evaluate whether the framework can be extended to meet your future requirements and changes.
 A good framework should be flexible and extensible to adapt to evolving business requirements.

 * **Team skills**: Consider whether your team has the skills to use the framework and whether the framework is easy to learn:

-    **Technology stack**: Check whether your team and your organization are familiar with the technology stack of the framework and platform.
+    * **Technology stack**: Check whether your team and your organization are familiar with the technology stack of the framework and platform.
 A framework is often associated with a specific platform.
 Ensure that your team is familiar with the platform and the technology stack of the framework.

-    **Learning curve**: Assess the learning curve of the framework.
+    * **Learning curve**: Assess the learning curve of the framework.
 A framework with a steep learning curve may require more time and effort to learn.
 If your team is not familiar with the framework, you may need to invest more time and effort into learning it.

-    **Development experience**: Evaluate the development experience of the framework and associated tools.
+    * **Development experience**: Evaluate the development experience of the framework and associated tools.
 Some teams may prefer convention over configuration, while others prioritize flexibility and configuration.
 Some frameworks may provide better tooling support, such as IDE integration, debugging, and testing.

 * **Community support and ecosystem**: It is important to consider the community support and ecosystem of the framework:

-    **Community support**: Check whether the framework has a large and active community.
+    * **Community support**: Check whether the framework has a large and active community.
 A large community can provide better support and more resources.
 You can check their GitHub repositories, forums, and Stack Overflow to see how active the community is.
 Normally, a framework with a large community has more contributors and stars on GitHub, as well as more questions and answers on Stack Overflow.
 You can also check their release history and GitHub issues to see how frequently the framework is updated and how quickly issues are resolved.

-    **Documentation**: Comprehensive, up-to-date, and high-quality documentation is crucial for effective adoption.
+    * **Documentation**: Comprehensive, up-to-date, and high-quality documentation is crucial for effective adoption.
 Check whether the framework has well-maintained documentation.
 You can check their official website or GitHub wiki to see whether the documentation is easy to understand.

-    **Ecosystem**: Check whether the framework has a rich ecosystem.
+    * **Ecosystem**: Check whether the framework has a rich ecosystem.
 A rich ecosystem can provide more resources and tools that enhance the functionality and capabilities of the framework.
 Some frameworks may have a large number of plugins, extensions, and libraries, which means you can easily reuse existing components and solutions.

-    **Use cases and user reviews**: Investigate the use cases of the framework.
+    * **Use cases and user reviews**: Investigate the use cases of the framework.
 A successful framework should have many real-world success stories.
 You can check their official website or GitHub repository to see how the framework is used in real-world projects.
 This can give you an indication of the maturity and stability of the framework.
 In addition, you can gather feedback and testimonials from other developers to see how they feel about the framework.

 * **Performance**: Performance is another important factor to consider when choosing a framework.
 Check the performance of the framework.
 A framework with poor performance may not be suitable for high-performance applications.
 You can check the benchmarks of the framework to see how it performs.
 When evaluating the performance, consider your project requirements and scenarios relevant to your project.
-Assess factors such as response time, throughput, latency, and memory usage.
+Assess factors such as response time, throughput, latency, memory usage, and so on.

 * **Security and compliance**: Evaluate the security and compliance of the framework.
 A framework with poor security may expose your application to security vulnerabilities.
 Check whether the framework has security features, such as authentication, authorization, and encryption.
 Check whether the framework is compliant with security standards, such as OWASP, GDPR, and HIPAA.